diegomura/react-pdf/README.md

 > React renderer for creating PDF files

-> This project was created to show some concepts on a [talk](https://www.meetup.com/ReactJS-Uruguay/events/234567399/), and it's purely experimental.
-You can check out the slides of the talk [here](https://diegomura.github.io/think-react-slides/)

-> Now using the new React Fiber API!

 ## How it works
-ReactPDF mounter is called ReactPDF and has a render method that recieves a React Element and a path where the PDF file will be generated.
+ReactPDF mounter is called ReactPDF and has a render method that receives a React Element and a path where the PDF file will be generated.

 ```jsx
 import React from 'react';